10 Cancer-Fighting Foods

 This spice is valuable against different types of cancer.
 It has phytonutrients with chemopreventive roles to help cancer patients recover faster.

-It interferes with several stages of cancer development and inhibits tumor growth.
-The phytochemicals display cytotoxic activity against cancer but spare normal cells.
+It has been suggested that garlic may interfere with various stages of cancer development and inhibit tumor growth.
+Some studies indicate that phytochemicals in garlic exhibit cytotoxic activity against cancer cells while sparing normal cells

 Thus, it is highly selective and has been found beneficial in animal trials and in vitro studies of sarcoma, bladder tumors, colorectal cancer, among others (2).